Are you shopping for cookware but can’t decide between All-Clad and HexClad?

 Heat conduction refers to how fast and evenly cookware heats up.
 To see how All-Clad and HexClad stack up in this category, I performed a quick experiment.

-I poured two cups of cold water in the HexClad 12-inch pan and All-Clad D3 12-inch pan and placed each on the stove.
+I poured two cups of cold water into the HexClad 12-inch pan, All-Clad D3 12-inch pan, and All-Clad HA1 12-inch pan and placed each on the stove.
 After turning the burners on high at the same time, I set a stopwatch to measure which pan boiled the water faster and which had a more even distribution of bubbles.

-The results were somewhat surprising.
-The HexClad pan boiled water in 2 minutes and 30 seconds, and the All-Clad pan boiled water in 2 minutes and 55 seconds.
+The results were surprising.
+The HexClad pan boiled water in 2 minutes and 30 seconds, the All-Clad D3 pan boiled water in 2 minutes and 55 seconds, and the All-Clad HA1 pan boiled water in 2 minutes and 58 seconds.

 Although the difference is minor, my experiment proved that HexClad conducts heat faster than All-Clad.